postsharp/postsharp-emails/metalama-awareness-campaign/01_more_effective_way.md

 I'm **{{sendingAccountFirstName}}**, reaching out on behalf of our founder to gather feedback from experienced .NET engineers like you about [Metalama](https://metalama.net?mtm_campaign=awareness&mtm_source=instantly&mtm_kwd=email1), an open source meta-programming framework for code generation, architecture validation, and aspect-oriented programming in C#.

-As someone who works with .NET, you know how repetitive patterns and boilerplate can slow down development, clutter codebases, and, hinder its maintenanbility -- although maintenance typically counts for 70% of the total cost of enterprise projects.
-Metalama is designed to help you eliminate that friction by letting you write special custom attributes, called **aspects**, that act as code templates.
-Here’s a quick look at a simple logging aspect:
+As someone who works with .NET, you know how repetitive patterns and boilerplate can slow down development, clutter codebases, and hinder their maintainability -- although maintenance typically counts for 70% of the total cost of enterprise projects.
+Metalama is designed to help you eliminate that friction by allowing you to write special custom attributes, called **aspects**, that act as code templates.
+Here's a quick look at a simple logging aspect:

 ```csharp
 using Metalama.Framework.Aspects;